absmach/magistrala-docs/docs/dev-guide.md

 ### Build All Services

-Use the _GNU Make_ tool to build all Magistrala services:
+Use the _GNU Make_ tool to build all SuperMQ services:

 ```bash
 make